 - White, Rose or Yellow?

-The metal color you should choose is based on preference.
-If you like yellow gold eternity bands, I recommend 14k gold as it is stronger than 18k.
+The metal color you should choose is mostly based on preference.
 For white eternity bands, I prefer platinum due to its strength above gold.
 In the past, people would try to save money by using 14k vs platinum.
 But with the price of gold being at its record highs today, the difference in price between platinum and gold has narrowed.
 Note though, labor on platinum is higher due to it being a harder metal to work with.
-So, pricing will still be higher for platinum rings.
+So pricing will still be higher for platinum rings.
+As for yellow gold, I prefer the deeper yellow of 18k over 14.

 Many people make the mistake of getting their eternity bands too small (size of ring around the finger).
 It is an issue that comes up more often for thicker bands than the daintier, pave (continuous diamonds around) bands.

 An eternity band with diamonds cannot be resized.
 If it is a bit too large, you can place comfortable metal balls inside to make it fit better.
 But if it’s too small, you will need to make a new ring.